How to Feed a Severely Neglected Rescue Horse

 by Juliet M. Getty, Ph.D.

-Horses are rescued year-round, but when cold weather is over the horizon, the concern for an underweight horse plays on our heartstrings.
-If you have recently adopted a neglected rescue horse, let me first commend you for your actions.
-Saving a horse that is in desperate need of care, and nursing him back to health, can be one of the most gratifying experiences a horse owner can have.
+When we can offer a safe, caring home to a severely neglected horse, everyone in the horse world cheers.
+If you have recently adopted a rescue horse, let me first commend you for your actions.
+Saving a horse that is in desperate need of care and nursing him back to health can be one of the most gratifying experiences a horse owner can have.
 But you must be committed to giving him a lot of time and attention.
-Heíll need to be moved in and out of pasture throughout the day, fed hay nearly every couple of hours, and require frequent meals until he gets to where he can hold his own.
+The transition period is critical.
+He’ll need to be moved in and out of pasture throughout the day, fed hay nearly every couple of hours, and given frequent supplemental meals until he gets to where he can hold his own.

-Gradually decrease the number of meals, every two weeks, but increase the amount of feed in each meal so that by the end of one month, you are providing two to three meals per day, with no more than 4 lbs of feed per meal.
+Gradually decrease the number of meals, every two weeks, but increase the amount of feed in each meal so that by the end of one month, in addition to a full ration of forage, you are providing two to three meals per day, with no more than 4 lbs of feed per meal.
 Maintain supplements and if your horse is older than 16, provide additional vitamin C.